jaredpalmer/formik/docs/tutorial.md

 <summary><b>Optional: Instructions for following along locally using your preferred text editor</b></summary>

-This setup requires more work but allows you to complete the tutorial using an editor of your choice.
+This setup requires more work, but allows you to complete the tutorial using an editor of your choice.
 Here are the steps to follow:

 1. Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.
-2. Follow the [installation instructions for Create React App](https://create-react-app.dev) to make a new project.
+1. Follow the [installation instructions for Create React App](https://create-react-app.dev) to make a new project.

 ```bash
 npx create-react-app my-app
 ```

-3. Install Formik
+1. Install Formik

 ```bash
 npm i formik